oskar951/Game-Review-Library/README.md

 ## Improvements to Make in the Future

+Fulle testing coverage is something I would like to improve on for next time.

 To further build on the project I would like to implement validation when writing a review for a game that doesnt exist so that the user is notified to create a review with a game from the database.

 I would also like to implement users and logins so that reviews may be linked to accounts and even have a sort of social network between eachother for forums and discussions.
 This would also include user profiles and the reviews that they have made.